CSI: Crime Scene Investigation

-CSI: Crime Scene Investigation, also referred to as CSI and CSI: Las Vegas, is an American procedural drama television series that aired on CBS from October 6, 2000, to September 27, 2015, spanning 15 seasons.
+CSI: Crime Scene Investigation is an American procedural drama television series that aired on CBS from October 6, 2000, to September 27, 2015, spanning 15 seasons.
 It is the first series in the CSI franchise.
 The series originally starred William Petersen, Marg Helgenberger, Gary Dourdan, George Eads, Jorja Fox, and Paul Guilfoyle.
 Other cast members included Eric Szmanda, Robert David Hall, David Berman, Louise Lombard, Wallace Langham, Lauren Lee Smith, Ted Danson, Laurence Fishburne, and Elisabeth Shue.
 The series concluded with a feature-length finale, Immortality.

 During its original broadcast, CSI became one of the biggest phenomena in television history, and was CBS' most successful series at the time with the highest ratings.
 It received positive reviews from television critics, and won six Primetime Emmy Awards, although it received criticism from public officials and law enforcement for its depiction of crimes, graphic content, and other mature content.

-A follow-up series, CSI: Vegas, premiered in 2021.
+A follow-up series, CSI: Vegas, premiered in 2021 and ended in 2024 after 3 seasons.